 - fraud, compliance and system controls in high volume processing programs;

-- proper use of public resources, including value-for-money, in the procurement of goods and services to support the government’s response;
+- proper use of public resources, including achieving value-for-money, in the procurement of goods and services to support the government’s response;

 - regulatory responses, such as in border protection and biosecurity;